emresaglam/airbot/README.md

 - There is some error handling at this point.
 It does not fail very gracefully.
 - If no ROOM_NAME is defined, should stop whitelisting.
 - Should accept multiple room names (Maybe a comma separated ROOM_NAME variable?)
+- Defining the command in the api endpoint.
+At this point it assumes that the command is /aq and parses accordingly in the Hipchat API.
+(Never assume)